autoreleasefool/runcode.blog/_posts/2018-03-27-saving-space-penguins-csgames.md

 CS Games is a competition that takes place every year where nearly 40 teams from schools across Canada (and the University of Rochester, from New York) meet for a weekend to face one another in a variety of Computer Science related challenges.
 The challenges are all created by students of the hosting schools, or by companies which sponsor the event.
 There were 17 competitions held throughout the weekend, made for 2 or 3 participants from each team of 10 students.
 Prizes were awarded for each competition, as well as for the overall winners of the event.

-You can learn more about CS Games for yourself at their website, [csgames.org](http://csgames.org/) or from the 2018 CS Games site, [2018.csgames.org](http://2018.csgames.org/)
+You can learn more about CS Games for yourself at their website, [csgames.org](http://csgames.org/corpo/) or from the 2018 CS Games site, [2018.csgames.org](http://2018.csgames.org/)

 Last year I participated in 3 challenges, the Artificial Intelligence challenge, the Sports challenge, and the Mirego Mobile challenge.
 This year, I competed in 4, and was scheduled to compete in a challenge in every possible time slot.
 It was a crazy weekend, with little sleep, but I had an absolute bast.

-In the end, I took home 2nd place for the Mirego mobile challenge, and placed X in AI, Y in Relay, and Z in security.
+In the end, I took home 2nd place for the Mirego mobile challenge, and placed 23rd in AI, 14th in Relay, and 10th in security.
 You can read about each of the challenges I participated in below to learn more about the structure, my team’s approach, and how we stacked up against the competition.

 ## Artificial Intelligence Challenge